 Pāmu (formerly known as Landcorp) leads innovation in farming to counter the fluctuations of traditional commodity-producing agriculture, and deliver a return to all New Zealanders.

 "As an industry, agriculture needs to be changing and evolving what we produce in response to consumer demand.
-Pāmu deer milk is one of the ways that Pāmu is investing in innovation, with like-minded partners, to take the milk industry forward" Steve Carden, CEO, Pāmu.
+Pāmu Deer Milk is one of the ways that Pāmu is investing in innovation, with like-minded partners, to take the milk industry forward," says Steve Carden, CEO of Pāmu.

 Pāmu Deer Milk is a world first ingredient, showcasing groundbreaking innovation in the New Zealand food industry and is one of the examples of Pāmu’s innovation leadership and industry partnerships.
 It champions a new way of farming by developing new milk systems and unique ways of processing the delicate deer milk.

 The idea for Pāmu Deer Milk came from examining alternative land use for Pāmu farms and discussing how to add value to the dairy business.
 Existing research was reviewed and new research commissioned to better understand the potential application of deer milk.
 Research uncovered that deer milk has completely unique properties for application in health and nutrition, skincare and luxury food.